CPTPP outreach strategy

 The CPTPP entered into force on 30 December 2018 for Australia, Canada, Japan, Mexico, New Zealand, and Singapore.
-The CPTPP entered into force on 14 January 2019 for Vietnam.
-The agreement will enter into force for Brunei Darussalam, Chile, Malaysia and Peru 60 days after they complete their respective ratification processes.
+The CPTPP entered into force on 14 January 2019 for Vietnam, 19 September 2021 for Peru and 29 November for Malaysia.
+The agreement will enter into force for Brunei Darussalam and Chile 60 days after they complete their respective ratification processes.

 DFAT and Austrade are undertaking proactive advocacy to lift awareness and uptake of the CPTPP by Australian business.